auralshin/bitfarm/README.md

 # Bitfarm

-This repository contains the code for an Agricultural Supply Chain Dapp With Micro-Finance functionality, coded using *Truffle* and *Solidity*.
-The backend blockchain is a private Ethereum network setup using **Geth(go-ethereum)* and the interactions are made possible by *Web3* javascript library.
-Used Matic side chain to increase the transaction speed.
 ## What problems are we solving?

 An Agricultural Supply Chain tracks a farm product from the farmer to the consumer.
 Farmers in developing countries are heavily dependent on bank loans.
 Due to this heavy debt , farmers can't maintain a steady production of agriculture.
 Micro-finance can help these farmers out of debt.